Matcha Green Tea Benefits

 Matcha tea strengthens the immune system and limits the invasion and growth of viruses and bacteria in the body.

-The unique antioxidant called EGCG is effective in protecting the body and fighting various bacterial and viral infections including COVID-19 (10).
+The unique antioxidant called EGCG effectively protects the body and fights various bacterial and viral infections, including COVID-19 (10).

 EGCG binds to the body’s cells and inhibits the growth of many pathogenic microorganisms, including influenza A virus, hepatitis virus, and angina bacteria.